XM Satellite Radio: Technology

 Audio channels on XM were digitally compressed using the CT-aacPlus (HE-AAC) codec from Coding Technologies for most channels.
 That said, some channels rely on the AMBE codec from Digital Voice Systems (e.g., for voice channels), including all of the Traffic and Weather channels.

 The XM radio signal was broadcast on 6 separate radio carriers within the 12.5 MHz allocation.
 The entire content of the radio service, including both data and audio content, was represented by only two carriers.
 The other 4 carriers carried duplicates of the same content to achieve redundancy through signal diversity.
 The data on each carrier is encoded using time-delayed and error-correction schemes to enhance availability.
 Effectively, the total radio spectrum used for content is a little over 4 MHz.

 Each two-carrier group broadcast 100 8-kilobit-per-second streams in approximately 4 MHz of radio spectrum.
 These streams were combined using a patented process to form a variable number of channels using a variety of bitrates.
 Bandwidth is separated into segments of 4-kilobit-per-second virtual "streams" which are combined to form audio and data "channels" of varying bitrates from 4 to 64 kilobits-per-second.

 XM preprocessed audio content using Neural Audio processors that are optimized for the aacPlus codec, including spectral band replication (SBR).
 Audio was stored digitally in Dalet audio library systems using an industry-standard MPEG-1 Layer II at 384 kbit/s, sometimes known as MUSICAM.
 The audio is further processed by the Neural Audio processors on the way to broadcast.

-In the past, the Sirius XM Pops channel, which aired classical music, was broadcast in 5.1 surround sound.
+In the past, the SiriusXM Pops channel, which aired classical music, was broadcast in 5.1 surround sound.
 The technology, titled XM HD Surround, is the result of a partnership between XM and Neural Audio Corporation which provides content with six discrete channels of digital audio.
 The former XM Live channel also broadcast in this format for certain concerts and studio performances.
 XM manufacturing partners such as Denon, Onkyo, Pioneer Electronics (USA) Inc., and Yamaha introduced home audio systems capable of playing XM HD Surround.
 It is not known if the XM HD Surround technology is used on the service as of 2015.